dgzlopes/xk6-external-js/README.md

 ```

 Behind the scenes, `js.run()`:
-- Spins up a Node.js (or Deno/Bun) process
+- Spins up a Node.js (or Deno/Bun) process.
-- Sends the payload over (plus environment variables, etc)
+- Sends the payload over (plus environment variables, etc).
-- Runs your code
+- Runs your code.
-- Collects any custom k6 metrics you recorded
+- Collects any custom k6 metrics you recorded.
-- Returns the result back to your k6 script
+- Returns the result back to your k6 script.

 Here is what the `auth.node.js` file (running inside Node) looks like:
 ```js